 What does the 100 hours of fieldwork include?

 - The 100 hours are designated for all activities and deliverables, and are to be completed by the semester's end.
-The hours do not include the student's travel time or work on course assignments.
+The hours do not include work breaks (including lunch or coffee breaks), the student's travel time, or work on course assignments.
 It may be necessary to adjust or rescope the Learning and Work Plan during the placement due to unforseen circumstances or time restrictions.
 If so, the SIS Practicum Coordinator is to be informed and provided with a copy of the updated plan.

 Is the program guided by any policies?